sirupsen/sysvmq/README.md

 # sysvmq

 `sysvmq` is a C extension that wraps SysV IPC Message Queues.
+Only compatible with MRI 2.0 and 2.1 currently.

 ```ruby
 # Create a message queue with a 1024 byte buffer.